 - What your customers are looking for and value most.

 - What your USP’s are and what makes you different.

 In essence, you are the experts of how your business operates and the market you’re in.
 This puts you in the prime position to best relay what your brand is about and what you have to offer.

 However, when it comes down to it, this isn’t always the ideal.
 This isn’t a fantasy world where everything works in perfect synchronicity.
 We’re all people, with limited resources and writing your own web content might not always be the best use of those precious resources.
 The most common issues that arise include:

 - Not having anyone that can write well (even with the advice above).

-- Not physically have the time to research and write all the content.
+- Not physically having the time to research and write all the content.

 These are genuine concerns felt by many businesses.
 When they do try to write their own content with these limitations it can result in rushed, unfinished content being created or taking so long, it delays the project going live.
 Neither of which helps your brand.

-All this should then help you decide if your business will write web content, with a basis of how to do it, or hand it over to a team of experienced copywriters.
+All this should then help you decide if your business will write its own web content, using the suggestions above, or hand it over to a team of experienced copywriters.